NannyML/nannyml/docs/examples/california_housing.rst

 .. image:: ../_static/example_california_performance_estimation_tmp.svg

-The significant drop at the first few chunks of the analysis period was estimated accurately.
+We can see that the significant drop at the first few chunks of the analysis period was estimated accurately.
 After that, the overall trend seems to be well represented.
 The estimation of performance has a lower variance than actual performance.